AmandaCleto/react--fetch-1--front/README.md

 <br>

 ## 💡 Idea:
-The intuition of this project was to learn how to get API using fetch function.
+The intuition of this project was to learn how to get API using fetch function with React.